 Now that you know what features to look for, and how to choose a phone that will work with your hearing aids, let's review the phones with the best accessibility features for the hearing impaired.

-iPhone 14
+iPhone 15

-Apple iPhone 14.
+Apple iPhone 15.

-Here's the complete list of features found in the iPhone 14:
+Here's the complete list of features found in the iPhone 15:

-• Audio adjustments: Enable mono audio, change the left/right balance, and enable Phone Noise Cancellation to help you hear calls better in noisy environments
+• Audio adjustments: Enable mono audio, change the left/right balance, and enable Phone Noise Cancellation to help you hear calls better in noisy environments.

-• Transcriptions for Intercom messages from HomePod
+• Transcriptions: Transcriptions for Intercom messages from HomePod, providing a written version of spoken messages.

 Apart from the latest iPhone, hearing aids that support MFi should work with all iPhone models released since 2014, including the iPhone 6 series.
 However, Apple recommends that you “confirm support for your model iPhone with your hearing aid manufacturer.”